 Conscience is distributed free of charge to the students, Faculty, and staff of the Law School and is mailed to all alumni and members of the bench and bar.
-In its first year of publication, ConMembers of the organizations wrote these descriptions.

-science received the national prize from the American Bar Association Law Student Division for the best law school newspaper in its category.
+In its first year of publication, Conscience received the national prize from the American Bar Association Law Student Division for the best law school newspaper in its category.